 Let us know you are interested in creating an e-newsletter.
 We’ll set up the initial framework and begin training your content manager.

-The first issue will take the longest and the concept-to-delivery time frame depends on the scope of your content and the level of collaboration within your unit.
-In general, count on 10-12 weeks to get your first issue out the door.
+The first issue will take the longest and the concept-to-delivery time frame depends on the amount and scope of your content as well as the level of collaboration within your unit.
+In general, count on 10-12 weeks to get your first issue published.

 Most units publish once or twice per academic year; a few include a summer issue.
-Your frequency will depend on the amount of time your content manager and others can devote to developing the content for each issue.
+Your frequency will depend on the amount of time your content manager and others can devote to developing each issue.

 How do we email the newsletter to our alumni?

 Once your content has been proofread and approved, we’ll work with you to produce an HTML email that matches your design elements and introduces the content to your readers.
-The email is tested and then distributed via in–house software to an email list provided by the unit.
+The email is tested and then distributed via in–house software to an email list provided by the WSU Foundation via CAS Communications.

 What are the costs to the unit?

-At this time, CAS Communications will cover the costs of template design, HTML email creation, and distribution for up to three issues per year per unit.
+At this time, CAS Communications will cover the costs of template design, HTML email creation, and distribution for up to two issues per year per unit.

 Will the unit need any other software?